Core surfaces / Subscriptions

 trigger.printEventprint_eventcontractId, topic, trait

-Validation is strict per type — mints take recipient (no sender), burns take sender (no recipient); any field outside a type's set is rejected with a 400 validation error.
+Validation is strict per type: mints take recipient (no sender), burns take sender (no recipient); any field outside a type's set is rejected with a 400.

-Via REST, POST /api/subscriptions accepts the same triggers array (1–50) in place of subgraphName/tableName.
-Chain subscriptions are created over the SDK, REST, or MCP — the CLI's create is subgraph-only.
+Via REST, POST /api/subscriptions accepts the same triggers array (1–50).
+Chain subscriptions are also created over the CLI, SDK, REST, or MCP.

 Delivery envelope